If you’re applying to train as a teacher you’ll be required to write a personal statement as part of your application.

 What's the personal statement for?

-A personal statement is crucial to your PGCE application.
 This is your chance to demonstrate what you have to offer as a teacher.
 You should also explain why you want to teach a particular subject or age range, and how your skills and experience will help you become a great teacher.
+It’s your chance to show your motivation, commitment and teaching potential and an opportunity to show your enthusiasm for teaching a particular subject or age group.

 Remember, you only get one opportunity to write a personal statement for both cycles of applications, so it’s important to keep in mind that you should avoid creating tailored personal statements for each university.